 (Information security is a vital part of cyber hygiene.)

 Finally, the criminal intent differs: a burglar may look to take something valuable, while cybercriminals look for financial gain or intellectual property by using our computers against us.
-Importantly, though, criminal intent doesn’t have to be present in order for information security to be breached: often, it is insider threats — like an employee accidentally sharing a document — that can make you vulnerable.
+Importantly, though, criminal intent doesn’t have to be present in order for information security to be breached.
+Often, it's insider threats — like an employee accidentally sharing a document — that can make you vulnerable.

-(Understand vulnerabilities, threat & risk, fundamental security concepts.)
+(Understand vulnerabilities, threat, and risk, fundamental security concepts.)

 So, what comprises InfoSec?
-These components are integral considerations within InfoSec:
+The following components are integral considerations within InfoSec.

-Hardware includes physical security systems and all the devices we use: computers, laptops, monitors, printers, cell phones and tablets and more.
+Hardware includes physical security systems and all the devices we use: computers, laptops, monitors, printers, cell phones, tablets, and more.

 (Learn more about IT infrastructure.)